wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getbalance.md

 ---
-title: doge:getbalance \[POST\] {disallowed}
+title: getbalance  {disallowed} - Dogecoin
-description: Get the current balance, either for an account or the total serverbalance.
+description: Example code for the getbalance  {disallowed} json-rpc method. Сomplete guide on how to use getbalance  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters